-ToMMo has been collecting magnetic resonance imaging (MRI) exam data from around 12,000 participants.
-This is a part of the Tohoku Medical Megabank Project Community-Based Cohort Study, and Birth and Three-Generation Cohort Study .
-We are investigating how genetic factors and environmental factors such as daily habits have an influence on the brain, its cognitive functions, and psychological conditions, in order to maintain a healthy brain and good cognitive functions throughout a whole lifetime.
+ToMMo has been collecting magnetic resonance imaging (MRI) data from around 12,000 participants.
+This is a part of the Tohoku Medical Megabank Project Community-Based Cohort Study, and Birth and Three-Generation Cohort Study.
+We are investigating how genetic factors and environmental factors, such as daily habits, have an influence on the brain, its cognitive functions, and psychological conditions.
+In doing so, we aim to learn how to maintain a healthy brain and good cognitive functions throughout one’s whole lifetime.

--A large-scale database of anonymous brain images established.
+- Established a large-scale database of anonymous brain images

 |Target participant||Men and women age 20 or older, excluding pregnant women and women suspected of being pregnant, or those who do not have a doctor’s certificate for MRI safety although with metallic implants|